 What will I read next?

 A weekly meme where I talk about what books I have added to my reading list this week.
 This will mostly be my library books, but I will talk about others as well.
-This week I have added three library books, one ARC and one audiobook.

 You must be logged in to post a comment.